vinaydhegde/testdriven-site/_posts/2017-07-08-01-part4-workflow.markdown

 #### Aliases

-To save some previous keystrokes, create aliases for both the `docker-compose` and `docker-machine` commands - `dc` and `dm`, respectively.
+To save some precious keystrokes, create aliases for both the `docker-compose` and `docker-machine` commands - `dc` and `dm`, respectively.

 Simply add the following lines to your *.bashrc* file: